Pugs have always been bred as companion pets.

 If left untreated, they can lead to blindness and surgery to remove the dog’s eye.
 It’s essential that owners always check their eyes, and get them to a vet as soon as possible.

-So, if you’re thinking of getting this dog, as you have read, there are pros and cons of owning a pug.
+So, if you’re thinking of getting this dog, as you have read, there are pros and cons to owning a pug.